 Cannabis germination is usually affected by light, temperature, water, soil type, and air quality.

-Beginner growers are recommended to start their cannabis growing journey indoors, as, in such a way, a tiny cannabis seed will have higher chances of successful germination.
+We recommend that beginner growers start their cannabis journey growing indoors, because a tiny cannabis seed will have a greater chance to successfully germinate.
 Although putting a seed directly in soil outdoors is possible, it’s too risky and seldom used even by experienced growers.

 There are several cannabis germination methods: